Can You Cancel Dummy Ticket Submission?

 Embassy Risks and Verification of Dummy Flight Reservation

-When you submit a dummy ticket or reservation as part of your visa application, the embassy or consulate may check it in more ways than you think.
-Understanding how they handle verification helps you stay prepared and avoid surprises.
+When you submit a dummy flight booking or reservation as part of your visa application, the embassy or consulate may check it in more ways than you think.
+Understanding how they handle verification helps you stay prepared and avoid surprises, with 2025's digital tools in focus.

 How Consulates Verify Travel Reservations (PNR, Airline Checks)